 From Jessica Lee on guest blogging for CMI: I’m getting great exposure from the piece, actually.
 I have already been interviewed twice as a result!”

-How does CMI promote my post?
+How does CMI promote my article?

 - Tweet it out to your network.
 Feel free to mention @CMIContent!

 - Share it on Facebook and tag Content Marketing Institute.

 - Share an update on LinkedIn from your personal profile home page.